 While the SSA has been forced to crack down on disability applicants, they can sometimes be overzealous in their attempt to catch fraudulent claims, denying disabled individuals who truly need access to benefits.

 Unfortunately, dishonest individuals have made the road to obtaining disability benefits much more difficult.
-However, consulting a skilled SSDI lawyer can help make the process less stressful and time-consuming for you and your family.
+However, consulting a West Covina disability lawyer can help make the process less stressful and time-consuming for you and your family.

 Live, Work, And Play In West Covina With Dr. Bill LaTour’s Legal Knowledge